 Looking for a premium golf experience?
 Te Arai Links is home to two very fancy golf courses.
 They cap membership at 250 people though and don’t let non-members play, so chances of having a round of golf there are next to none.

 Please note: Our discounts are for our readers and members.
 If you read our blog but are not yet in the New Zealand Travel Tips Facebook group, please join – it’s free and is an amazing resource.
-Operators may ask you to prove you’re in our group when honouring your special – just show them the Facebook group on your phone.
+Operators may ask you to show the Facebook group on your phone when you check in.
 Or, if you’re not on Facebook, be ready to explain that you read NZTT online.
-By booking through us, you will enjoy a discount while supporting NZTT.
+By booking through us, you will enjoy a discount while supporting NZTT – thank you!